 Garden Safety Equipment

-For protection I advocate wearing long pants while gardening.
+For protection, I advocate wearing long pants while gardening or coveralls would be even better.
 It’s better to have that rose cane make a hole in your pants than on your skin.
 Always wear good, sturdy shoes to garden—flip-flops will give you little protection should you inadvertently step on a yellow jacket nest or a snake.
 As a rose gardener, I always advocate gardening with a good pair of gardening gloves.
 Above all, make sure your tetanus shot is up to date: once every ten years.

 After joining the Durham County Extension Master Gardeners in 2003, Kit Flynn now has emeritus status.
 She also writes gardening articles for the Durham County Extension Master Gardener newsletter, an online magazine “Senior Correspondent,” and “The Absentee Gardeners” column for “The Blowing Rocket” with Lise Jenkins.